Body lay undiscovered in burnt-out car for two days: Police thought it was a sheep

 Police announced on Monday afternoon that they had launched an investigation into an "unexplained death".

-The car was first discovered on Saturday morning in the River Rd carpark, on the outskirts of Havelock North and near some of Hawke's Bay's most prestigious vineyards.
+The vehicle was first discovered on Saturday morning in the River Rd carpark, on the outskirts of Havelock North and near some of Hawke's Bay's most prestigious vineyards.

 The car remained there over the weekend.

-But on Monday, a dog walker took a closer look at it and made the grisly discovery of a woman's body in the burnt out wreck, alerting police to again take a closer look at it.
+But on Monday, a dog walker took a closer look at it and made the grisly discovery of a woman's body in the burnt-out wreck, alerting police to again take a closer look at it.

 "I started picking up all the melted bits of aluminium around the car.
 As I was doing that I noticed inside the car what to me looked like a corpse," the Hastings man told the Herald.